ramsrigouthamg/Questgen.ai/NewModels/T5LargeParaphraser/README.md

 ```
 </details>

-Check out more examples in the Colab Notebook.
+Check out more examples using diverse beam search in the Colab Notebook.

 ## Try advanced question generation models for free:  https://questgen.ai/

-This paraphraser is released by Questgen AI as apart of its opensource initiative to build advanced Question generation and related NLP algorithms.<br>
+This paraphraser is released by QuestgenAI as apart of its open-source initiative to build advanced Question generation and related NLP algorithms.<br>
 It is on a quest build the world's most advanced question generation AI leveraging on state-of-the-art transformer models like GPT-3, T5, BERT and OpenAI GPT-2 etc. <br>
 We would appreciate if you can spread the word out about Questgen.